Peaches & Cream (112 song)

 "Peaches & Cream" is a song by American R&B quartet 112.
-Bad Boy Records released the song on June 12, 2001, as the second single from the album, Part III.
-Slim and Q share lead vocals with Mike handling the rap verse.
-The song was nominated for Best R&B Performance by a Duo or Group with Vocal at the 44th Grammy Awards in 2002.
-The song peaked at number two on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart and number four on the Billboard Hot 100, staying in the Top 40 for 25 weeks and making it their highest-charting Hot 100 single to date as lead artists.
-It also topped the Billboard Rhythmic Top 40 chart.
-The group performed the song as part to commemorate Bad Boy's 20th anniversary as a record label at the BET Awards 2015.
+Bad Boy Entertainment released the song on March 13, 2001, as the second single from their third studio album, Part III.
+Slim and Q share lead vocals with Mike performing the rap verse.
+The song peaked at number two on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart, reached number four on the Billboard Hot 100, and entered the top 40 in Australia and the United Kingdom.

+"Peaches & Cream" was nominated for Best R&B Performance by a Duo or Group with Vocal at the 44th Grammy Awards in 2002.
+The group performed the song as part to commemorate Bad Boy Entertainment's 20th anniversary as a record label at the BET Awards 2015.